-Prospective nurses in Connecticut begin the licensure process by earning an education appropriate to the level of licensing.
+Prospective nurses in Connecticut begin the licensure process by earning an education appropriate to the level of licensing sought.
 Licensed practical nurses usually complete a training program, while registered nurses complete an associate’s or bachelor’s degree program.
 Advanced practice registered nurses must have a master’s degree.
 In all cases, licensed nurses in Connecticut have opportunities to continue their education and pursue career advancement.
 This page explains how to obtain a nursing license in Connecticut and begin your career in nursing.

 » How to become a licensed practical nurse (requires completion of a training program)

 » How to become a registered nurse (requires an associate’s or bachelor’s degree)

 » How to become an advanced practice registered nurse (requires a master’s degree)